kanbanyte/sepa/sqap/sqap.md

 <div class="page"/><!-- page break -->

 ## Practices
-This section will cover several practises that will be employed as a basis for quality control wtihin the project.\
+This section will cover several practises that will be employed as a basis for quality control within the project.\
 These practises will be followed closely throughout development, frequent audits will ensure that this is the case.\
 Through rigorous upholding of the outlined practises the quality of the project will be maintained and ensured the deliverables be of high quality.